Frequently Asked Questions

 Organising an event

-The European Universities Championships and Games are open for bidding through the National University Sports Associations (NUSAs).
+The sports events European Universities Championships and the European Universities Games are open for bidding through the National University Sports Associations (NUSAs), as well as the EUSA General Assemblies.

 Should you be interested in hosting an event, contact information for your local NUSA can be found here.